Best GoDaddy alternatives: more for less

 As a last note, HostPapa offers 3 server locations (the US, Canada, and Europe) to choose from.
 This allows you to get closer to your target audience and battle latency.
 Especially if your audience is not from the US.

-- Good security tools
+- Better security tools with all plans

 - Free domain, SSL, and emails